MagedSaeed/dont-search-again/django.md

 Note the use of `getpass` module to cover the password in shell.
 Also, `set_pass` method sets a hashable password unlike settinging in the User initializer where the password wont be hashed.

-# Adding a django template indenter to the vscode workspace
+# Adding a Django template indenter to vscode workspace

+Please note that this will allow to indent the templates `on save` action.

 - First, you need to install `emeraldwalk.runonsave` (https://marketplace.visualstudio.com/items?itemName=emeraldwalk.RunOnSave) extension.
 This extension enables running bash commands on save.